aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/cluster-autoscaler/overprovisioning/how-it-works.md

 * A priority class with priority value **“-1"** is created and assign to empty [Pause Container](https://www.ianlewis.org/en/almighty-pause-container) Pods.
 The empty "pause" containers act as placeholders.

-* A default priority class is created priority value **“0”.** This is assigned globally for the cluster, so any deployment without a priority class will bet assigned this default priority.
+* A default priority class is created priority value **“0”.** This is assigned globally for a cluster, so any deployment without a priority class will bet assigned this default priority.

 * When a genuine workload is scheduled the empty placeholder containers get evicted and the application Pods get provisioned immediately.

-* Since there are **Pending** (Pause Container) Pods in the cluster Cluster Autoscaler will kick in and provision additional Kubernetes worker nodes based on **ASG configuration (`--max-size`)** that is associated with the EKS node group.
+* Since there are **Pending** (Pause Container) Pods in our cluster, the Cluster Autoscaler will kick in and provision additional Kubernetes worker nodes based on **ASG configuration (`--max-size`)** that is associated with the EKS node group.

 How much over provisioning is needed can be controlled by: